aigis-styleguide/aigis/src/en/Documantation/comment_syntax.md

 ```
 ````

-The component's style guide wil be generated from this configuration block and documentation block.
+The component's styleguide wil be generated from this configuration block and documentation block.

 ## Configuration block